James McCusker (banker): Building society movement

-In 1959, he left the bank to establish and manage several "terminating" building societies, which provided finance to enable people to buy a home.
+In 1959, he left the bank to establish and manage several terminating building societies, which provided finance to enable people to buy a home.
 Prominent among these was the Town & Country Building Society (T&CBS), founded by him and his son Malcolm and friend Bob McKerrow, in 1964 with capital of £100,000, the first permanent building society to be established in Western Australia for over 100 years.

-With others, he bought a large area of farming land to the east of Perth, which they developed into residential lots which were sold as a "house and land" package, with building society finance provided.
+With others, he bought a large area of farming land to the east of Perth, which they developed into residential lots which were sold as a house and land package, with building society finance provided.
 This became the Perth suburb of Thornlie.

 Under McCusker's leadership, the T&CBS prospered.
 Within five years it had over $100 million in assets, increasing to over $900 million by 1990, making it then one of WA's largest financial institutions, with 31 branches, 103 agencies and 650 staff.
 It developed and marketed residential land projects in metropolitan Perth, as well as providing finance, both in rural and metropolitan areas, to assist home buyers, new businesses and agriculture.

 During a high interest period in the 1980s, he oversaw the establishment of a scheme to enable home buyers with little or no equity to rent a home of their choice, with an option to buy.

 McCusker was elected President of the WA Association of Permanent Building Societies in 1978; he stepped down in 1979 but remained a councillor.
 He was a member of the WA Indicative Planning Committee on Housing, and in 1980 chaired the state's committee of inquiry into rates and taxes.
 He was knighted in the 1983 New Year Honours for services to banking in WA.

-In 1990, T&CBS was purchased by ANZ Bank for $145 million (with the McCusker family, holding 26% of shares, one of the major beneficiaries), and McCusker was appointed chairman of the ANZ Bank's WA Advisory Board.
+In 1990, T&CBS was purchased by the ANZ Bank for $145 million, with the McCusker family, holding 54% of shares, one of the major beneficiaries.
+McCusker was appointed chairman of the ANZ Bank's WA Advisory Board.